 About Elena

 Elena Behrakis (b.1970; Lowell, MA.
-United States) is a Greek American visual artist who works primarily in oil on canvas, paper and board.
+United States) is a Greek American visual artist who works primarily in oil, ink, and Japanese watercolor.
 Her highly expressive figurative works are characterized by their rich texture, energy, and visible brushstrokes and marks.
 Elena’s style of painting is intuitive heightening the emotion in her pieces.
-The works are her direct relation to insulation, strength, invisibility, elevation, and vulnerability within the female experience.
+The work is her direct relation to insulation, strength, invisibility, radiance, and vulnerability within the female experience.

-With an extensive training in classical figurative art from Boston University and having spent a summer at Yale University Norfolk School of Art where she was pushed past her comfort zone, Elena constantly strives to grasp the essence of complex human emotions and physicality through color and gesture.
+With an extensive training in classical figurative art from Boston University and Yale University’s Norfolk School of Art, Elena strives to grasp the essence of complex human emotions and physicality through color, light and gesture.
+She works in such a way that there is no opportunity to create a formula, as each mark is an unexpected reaction to her mind overflowing onto the surface.

 In 2024, Elena traveled back to her roots of artistic expression with an incredible urge to create.
 Her mind was flooded with ideas, images, thoughts and ideologies.

-Diagnoses in ADHD and Synesthesia play integral roles in the process of her work.
+Diagnoses in ADHD and Synesthesia play integral roles in her.
 The inquisitive, guttural, and instinctual ways she responds to each work allows for a pureness in thought and reaction.
-Repeatedly building up and then destroying each layer is an integral part of her process and allows for an excavation of the physicality of each piece as well as the human soul.
-Inspired by the Bay Area Figurative, Expressionist and Brut Art movements, Elena’s work challenges to dissect and navigate towards poetic allusions, Eudaimonia, and raw emotions that fluctuate between lightness, depth and darkness.
+Repeatedly building up and destroying each layer are integral parts of the journey and allow for an excavation of the physicality of each piece as well as the human soul.
+Inspired by the Neo-Expressionist and Brut Art movements, Elena’s work challenges to dissect and navigate towards poetic allusions, the ancient Greek philosophy of Eudaimonia, and raw human emotions that fluctuate between lightness, depth, playfulness and darkness.

 Elena Behrakis currently lives and works in Massachusetts.